brianpatman/LaravelSite/laravel-notes.md

 # CONSOLE COMMANDS
 "php artisan serve" - start up laravel server
-"php artisan tinker" - start up your laravel app's PHP shell
+"php artisan tinker" - start up your laravel app's PHP shell "php artisan migrate" - Triggers default "migrations" to the current database defined in the .env file; not sure what this is used for so far.

 # LARAVEL FUNCTIONS